Skip to main content Skip to footer

 ILR after 10 Years Long Residence

-If you have completed 10 years continuous lawful residence in the UK you may be entitled to apply for indefinite leave to remain (ILR) in the UK under the Long Residence Rule.
+If you have completed 10 years continuous lawful residence in the UK you may be entitled to apply for indefinite leave to remain (ILR) through the Long Residence Rule.

-From 12 April 2023, time spent on a visit visa or short term student visa category will no longer count towards continuous lawful long residence.
+Since 12 April 2023, time spent on a visit visa or short term student visa category no longer counts towards 'continuous' lawful long residence.

-Previous applications that have been submitted to the Home Office late may impact on the prospects of a successful 10 Year Long Residence application.
+Previous applications that have been submitted to the Home Office late may impact on the prospects of a successful 10 Year Long Residence ILR visa application.

-The long residence immigration lawyers at RLegal have successfully assisted many individuals and family members to obtain ILR through the Long Residence rule.
+The Long Residence immigration lawyers at RLegal have successfully assisted many individuals and family members to obtain ILR through this route.

-We have navigated clients through many situations, sometimes utilising the courts, and have built up a considerable knowledge of this aspect of the law.
-Indeed, Evan Remedios, a partner at this firm found that his first immigration case in 1992 involved assisting a family to obtain indefinite leave under what was then the long residence concession, before it was ever incorporated into the immigration rules.
+We have navigated clients through many situations, sometimes through court action, and have built up a considerable knowledge of the 10 Long Residence Rule.
+Evan Remedios a lawyer at this firm very first immigration case in 1992 involved assisting a family to obtain ILR through what was then known as the 'long residence concession', before it was incorporated into the immigration rules.

 For more information, please contact us on +44 (0)20 7038 3980 where you can talk to one of our team or email us on info@rlegal.com